Hendrix-CS/csci150/labs/graphics.md

 ## What to Hand In

+* `faces.py`.

-Hand in `faces.py`.
-Make sure you have followed the [Python Style Guide](http://mgoadric.github.io/csci150/python_style_guide.html), and have run your project through the Automated Style Checker.
+{% include important.html content="Make sure you have followed
+the [Python Style Guide](http://mgoadric.github.io/csci150/python_style_guide.html), and have run your project through the Automated Style Checker." %}

-## Grading

-* To earn a D on this lab, complete Step 1.
-* To earn a C on this lab, do all the above and complete Step 2.
-* To earn a B on this lab, do all the above and complete Step 3.
-* To earn an A on this lab, do all the above and complete Step 4.
-* To earn a 100 on this lab, do all the above and complete two extensions from Step 5.